charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 ### Not yet implemented or tested
 No ASCOM testing whatsoever
-Alignment and refraction are not yet implemented
+Refraction is not yet implemented

 #### Known bugs